-The Board has engaged the Manager to manage the Funds on a day-to-day basis.
-The Board is responsible for overseeing the Manager, other service providers, the operations of the Funds and associated risks in accordance with the provisions of the Investment Company Act, state law, other applicable laws, the Funds' charter, and the Funds' investment objective and strategies.
-The Board reviews, on an ongoing basis, the Funds' performance, operations, and investment strategies and techniques.
-The Board also conducts reviews of the Manager and its role in running the operations of the Funds.
+The Board has engaged the Manager to manage each Fund on a day-to-day basis.
+The Board is responsible for overseeing the Manager, other service providers, the operations of each Fund and associated risks in accordance with the provisions of the Investment Company Act, state law, other applicable laws, the Company's charter, and each Fund's investment objective and strategies.
+The Board reviews, on an ongoing basis, each Fund's performance, operations and investment strategies and techniques.
+The Board also conducts reviews of the Manager and its role in running the operations of each Fund.

-Day-to-day risk management with respect to the Funds is the responsibility of the Manager, sub-advisers or other service providers (depending on the nature of the risk), subject to the supervision of the Manager.
-The Funds is subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
-While there are a number of risk management functions performed by the Manager, sub-advisers or other service providers, as applicable, it is not possible to eliminate all of the risks applicable to the Funds.
-Risk oversight is part of the Board's general oversight of the Funds and is addressed as part of various Board and Committee activities.
-The Board, directly or through Committees, also reviews reports from, among others, management, the independent registered public accounting firm for the Funds, the Manager, sub-advisers and internal auditors for the Manager or its affiliates, as appropriate, regarding risks faced by the Funds and management's or the service provider's risk functions.
-The Committee system facilitates the timely and efficient consideration of matters by the Directors and facilitates effective oversight of compliance with legal and regulatory requirements and of the Funds' activities and associated risks.
-The Board has approved the appointment of a Chief Compliance Officer ("CCO"), who oversees the implementation and testing of the Funds' compliance program and reports regularly to the Board regarding compliance matters for the Funds and its service providers.
+Day-to-day risk management with respect to each Fund is the responsibility of the Manager or of sub-advisers or other service providers (depending on the nature of the risk), subject to the supervision of the Manager.
+Each Fund is subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
+While there are a number of risk management functions performed by the Manager and the sub-advisers or other service providers, as applicable, it is not possible to eliminate all of the risks applicable to the Funds.
+Risk oversight forms part of the Board's general oversight of each Fund and is addressed as part of various Board and Committee activities.
+The Board, directly or through a Committee, also reviews reports from, among others, management, the independent registered public accounting firm for each Fund, sub-advisers and internal auditors for the investment adviser or its affiliates, as appropriate, regarding risks faced by each Fund and management's or the service provider's risk functions.
+The Committee system facilitates the timely and efficient consideration of matters by the Directors, and facilitates effective oversight of compliance with legal and regulatory requirements and of each Fund's activities and associated risks.
+The Board has appointed a Chief Compliance Officer, who oversees the implementation and testing of the Company's compliance program and reports to the Board regarding compliance matters for the Funds and their service providers.
 The Independent Directors have engaged independent legal counsel to assist them in performing their oversight responsibilities.